4t-2/EvolutionSimulator/README.md

 ## Roadmap
 1.0 - Basics, Initial release
 1.1 - Predation, digestion and tweaks
+1.1.1 - Windows port, UI overhaul

 *FUTURE*

-1.1.1 - Windows port
-1.1.2 - More creature traits, balancing, and optimization 1.2 - AI Overhaul
+1.2 - AI Overhaul, balancing, more traits

 ## TODO
 - Add a tree diagram of how the creatures evolved
 - Evolving plants (probably make plants evolve into creatures)
 - Evolving bodies (not just size, speed, etc but actual limbs and shape)
-- Windows port
 - Saving and loading
-- Better UI
 - Better AI?